 Mangers for each major company were indicted and forced to eventually make individual settlements with the government.
 Two of those sites essentially went out of business but PokerStars remains a major player on the global market.

 Black Friday but the brakes on US poker expansion and the market has cooled considerably since that time.

-Can I Trust my Personal Info to Poker Sites?
+Can I Trust my Personal Info to Real Money Poker Sites?

 Yes.
 In the old days online poker sites had trouble paying back their players at certain points but there are really no instances of identity theft being committed by online poker companies.